 We also have opportunities to undertake further studies to enhance our work.
-The genetic diabetes nurse role is funded by Health Education England, which supports us in undertaking further education.
-Last year, I completed a Master’s-level module in genomic counselling, which has proved invaluable in both my work with monogenic diabetes and in my diabetes specialist nurse role also.
+The genetic diabetes nurse role is supported in undertaking further education.
+Several years ago I completed a Master’s-level module in genomic counselling, funded by Health Education England, which has proved invaluable in both my work with monogenic diabetes and in my role as a diabetes specialist nurse.

 Making a difference

-The genetic diabetes nurse role is complex and multifaceted, and varies on a daily basis.
-The ability to blend specialist knowledge of monogenetic diabetes into clinical care is hugely rewarding: being able to present this information in a way that translates into the clinical setting makes a real difference to both patients and clinicians.
+The genetic diabetes nurse role is complex and multifaceted and varies on a daily basis.
+The ability to blend specialist knowledge of monogenetic diabetes into clinical care is hugely rewarding, and being able to present this information in a way that translates into the clinical setting makes a real difference to both patients and clinicians.

-There are currently more than 20 GDNs located across the UK – see the Diabetes Genes website for more information.
+There are GDNs located across the UK – see the Diabetes Genes website for more information.
 We work closely with the patient’s clinicians and utilise the support of our local clinical genetics services.
-When we require more information about complex cases, we liaise directly with our clinical leads, Professor Maggie Shepherd, Professor Andrew Hattersley and Professor Sian Ellard.
+When we require more information about complex cases, we liaise directly with our clinical leads, Professor Maggie Shepherd and Professor Andrew Hattersley.

 Are you interested in how genomics is transforming healthcare in your area of practice?
 Follow us on Twitter to see our films, podcasts, articles and e-learning, and be a part of the #GenomicsConversation